Code-Institute-Submissions/MS1-Catsitting/README.md

 # Deployment

  There is no difference between the developed and the deployed version.

-## **Project inception**
+ - ## **Project inception**

  This project was developed using Gitpod, committed to git then pushed onto GitHub using the built-in function within Gitpod.
  Updates were committed frequently to git and the project pushed onto GitHub on a regular basis to make sure it was saved properly.

-## **Deployment on GitHub**
+ - ## **Deployment on GitHub**

---> deployment on github
-*Explain the process of deploying the project on GitHub from Login to publishing a note* *Indicate the branch on which the site was deployed*
+ The project was deployed to GitHub Pages as follows:
+ - Log in to GitHub and locate the GitHub Repository lemocla/MS1-Catsitting.
+ - Click on "Settings" located in the menu above the repository.
+ - Scroll down the "GitHub Pages" section.
+ - Under "Source", select "Master" in the dropdown menu.
+ - In the tab next to "Source", select "/root" if not already selected by default
+ - Click save then the page will automatically refresh.
+ - The link should show in a banner just above  "GitHub Pages" section.

-## **How to run the project locally**
+- ## **How to run the project locally**

 - # Credits